How to Wet Shave! How to use a safety razor!

 Prepare your lather

 There are 2 schools of thought...do you lather directly on the face or should I use a bowl to lather?
 Your call, but you want to whip it enough to be thick and the right consistency.
 A good test is put some on the shower wall, if it slides down you need to whip it more.
 The right amount of water is important but not too much.
 Soap choice makes a huge difference.
-There are many soap makers in the market.
-You can choose from vegan ingredients to classic tallow bases.
 Preparing a lather is an art of its own.
 The right amount of water, blooming your soap (adding water to the soap to let it soak in), and a shaving bowl might be the path you go down over time.
 But don’t worry, whipping up a good lather on your face straight from the shaving cream tub with a good brush works great.
 Your scent preference plays into this as aromatherapy.
 You can use a can of shaving cream but I find they dry out my skin.

 Thick shaving cream lather on Mokume gane single edge safety razor